nd1012/wan24-Crypto/README.md

 // request.Request contains the http request message using PakeResponse response = await httpResponseMessage.GetPakeResponseAsync(request.Key);
-// response.Response contains the decoded PAKE response, response.Body.CryptoStream the response stream
+// response.Response contains the decoded PAKE response, response.Body.CryptoStream the response stream response.Response.EnsureSuccessStatusCode();
 ```

 The server needs to process messages, too, of course.
 This part isn't included
-within this library and will vary depending on the webserver.
+within this library and does vary depending on the webserver.

 ## Client/server authentication protocol